meltano/meltano/docs/src/_contribute/style.md

         self.project = Project.find()
         self.settings_service = ProjectSettingsService(self.project)

-    # If this method is called elsewhere in the code and experimental features are
+    # If this method is called elsewhere in the code and the NEW_BEHAVIOR
-    # not allowed, it will throw an error:
+    # feature flag is not set to 'true' it will throw an error:
     def experimental_method(self):
-        with self.settings_service.feature_flag(EXPERIMENTAL):
+        with self.settings_service.feature_flag(FeatureFlags.NEW_BEHAVIOR):
-            print("Doing experimental behavior...")
+            print("Doing new behavior...")

     # If this method is called elsewhere, its behavior will vary based on whether
     # the feature flag is set in the project
     # The same pattern can be used to deprecate existing behavior
+    # Notice the "raise_error=False" in the feature_flag method call
     def existing_method_with_new_behavior(self):
-        with self.settings_service.feature_flag("new_behavior") as new_behavior:
+        with self.settings_service.feature_flag(FeatureFlags.NEW_BEHAVIOR, raise_error=False) as new_behavior:
             if new_behavior:
                 print("Doing the new behavior...")
             else: